gurezende/Credit_Risk/README.md

 #### Troubleshooting
 If you encounter any issues during the build process, check the Docker Compose logs for errors.<br>
-If you're unable to access the MLflow server or Streamlit app, ensure that the containers are running and that the ports are correctly mapped
+If you're unable to access the MLflow server or Streamlit app, ensure that the containers are running and that the ports are correctly mapped.

 ## Images
 <table>